 During the three supervised practicums, participants will practice using and experiencing the Lifespan Integration Baseline protocol.
 In order to receive credit, each participant must remain present during the entire training, and must fully participate in all three practices.

 Statement about the Practicums during Lifespan Integration trainings:

 Each LI training involves three practice sessions.
 To receive credit for the training every participant is required to complete all three practices.
 Therapists who experienced childhood trauma and/or neglect may have undiagnosed dissociative disorders.
 Internal coherence (a “solid enough” self-system) is a necessary quality of every successful LI therapist.
-Dissociative therapists with histories of childhood trauma and/or neglect, who have not yet completed enough of their own personal Lifespan Integration therapy, can sometimes become dysregulated and/or highly activated while viewing and working with the early traumas of other participants.
-These individuals are not appropriate for our LI trainings until after they have experienced their own Lifespan Integration therapy before attending the LI trainings.
+Dissociative therapists with histories of childhood trauma and/or neglect, who have not yet completed enough of their own personal therapy, can sometimes become dysregulated and/or highly activated while viewing and working with the early traumas of other participants.
+These individuals may not be appropriate for our LI trainings until after they have experienced their own Lifespan Integration therapy before attending the LI trainings.

 The Lifespan Integration training workshops are for mental health professionals.

 To qualify to attend, a therapist must have a graduate degree in the field of mental health.
 The trainings are open to clinicians with MA, MSW, PsyD, and PhD degrees in Psychology, and to MD Psychiatrists.
 Any exceptions must be approved prior to registration.